 Donors should be able to find the strategic plans of the organisation so they can see whether their money would be put to good use over time.
 As such, organisations need to make their plans for the future accessible to the public.

-While you might think we set the bar very low in this step, you’d be surprised how many organizations fail to meet these initial criteria.
+While you might think we set the bar very low in this step, you’d be surprised how many organizations fail to meet one or more of these initial criteria.
 Of the 1600 organizations currently vetted, only about 450 organizations met all five criteria as listed above.
-Shocked?
-So were we, but also reassured that there is work to be done.
+Therefore we decided for now to include those organisations that miss out on either financial statements or strategic planning.

 We started with checking organisations for past controversy.
 However, such checks are only snapshots.
 The aid sector is always in flux, and while we may clear an organisation one day, the next day they could be complicit in a major scandal.
 For now, we crawl the web for controversy on a weekly basis.
 This process is partly automated, but still requires a lot of manual work in terms of data entry.
 We will design more efficient methods to do this, but we will never completely outsource human judgement.